rajeshvkothari/oom/GIN_README_2508.md

 	  This step requires around 35-40 min to deploy ONAP.

-    - To verify that ONAP is deployed successfully, use the following command and all check that all pods are in running state:
+    - To verify that ONAP is deployed successfully, use the following command and check that all pods are in running state:

       ```sh
 	  $ kubectl get pods -n onap